 Recovery after rhinoplasty in Miami can be a breeze.
 You’ll need to take some time off and relax while you heal, but we provide our patients with plenty of advice and support to help speed up the recovery and make it as comfortable as possible.

 You’ll likely be excited an a little nervous when the day of your procedure comes.
-Miranda is our patient care coordinator, and she’ll check in with you before and after your surgery.
+Miranda is our patient care coordinator, and she’ll check in with you before and after your nose job or revision rhinoplasty.
 Plus, Dr. Kallman provides patients with his cellphone number if needed.

 You’re in excellent hands, and in the meantime, we’ve shared ten of our favourite rhinoplasty recovery tips below.
-Plan to follow these, and don’t hesitate to ask us any questions you have!
+Plan to follow these, and don’t hesitate to ask us any questions you have on closed rhinoplasty or open rhinoplasty!

-After Rhinoplasty In Miami, Use Frozen Peas Or An Icepack For Facial Swelling
+After Rhinoplasty, Use Frozen Peas Or An Icepack For Facial Swelling

 Dr. Kallman will apply a waterproof cast over the bridge of your nose.
 It stays in place the first week to protect you when showering, wearing glasses, or applying icepacks to your eyes and cheeks for 20-minute intervals.